 Lack of Women in Trucking

-One way to overcome the driver shortage is by recruiting women truckers who want to find their place behind the wheel.
+One way to overcome the driver shortage is by recruiting women trucker drivers who want to find their place behind the wheel.
 Historically, women have not turned to trucking as a career due to social and cultural reasons.
 For instance, it is impossible for a woman to have children and raise kids if she is spending three weeks a month over-the-road.
 As a result, the trucking industry has consistently hired men, simply because they were the only applicants interested in taking this type of job.

-Increase in Trucking Jobs for Women
+Increase in Truck Driving Jobs for Women

 Yet the numbers of trucking jobs for women are steadily on the rise.
 The ATA reports that in 2015, 5.8 percent of the truck driver population consisted of women.
 That figure has increased from 4.6 percent in 2010.
 The number is increasing, but as you can see there is still plenty of room for growth.
-As more women take on the role of truck driver, it will reduce the burden of the truck driver shortage.
+As more women take on the role of trucker, it will reduce the burden of the truck driver shortage.

 Changes in Trucking Culture